apisearch-io/docs/src/content/api-reference/application-api.md

 # Application API

 These endpoints are part of the Application related repository.
-By doing them you will be able to manage your applications, your indices and the way you interact with them.
+By using them you will be able to manage your applications, your indices and the way you interact with them.